zouloux/pasta/docs/things-to-know.md

 ## Knowledge to have

+- How to configure a DNS
 - Basic linux, shell and terminal usage
-- How to configure a DNS
-- SSH basics and keys
+- Basic SSH and keys
+- Basic docker knowledge
 - Git for CI projects